hootcode99/Checkout-Automation-for-GlowManDan/README.md

 Initially, I had the bot prompt the user for entering information.
 However, if there were any typos, they would carry forward.
 That left my with 2 options, create an entire system to allow the user to edit their entries or just get the values and hardcode them in.
 Therefore, for my friend, I just had him give me the information to hardcode into the bot.

 ## Running the script
 I ended up packaging the script into an .exe for my friend using PyInstaller.
-I was very quick and easy and can be found here:
+I was very quick and easy.

 https://pyinstaller.org/en/stable/

-But it will be simpler to just run the script if you have Python installed.
+But it would be more simple to just put in your infomation & run the script if you have Python installed.